polina-tsvilodub/MLinPractice/DOCUMENTATION.md

 **Implementation**

-The dummy classifier is also implemented in code/classification/run_classifier.py:
+The dummy classifier is also implemented in `code/classification/run_classifier.py`:
-    * the baseline dummy classifier is an instance of sklearn.dummy.DummyClassifier (see below)
+    * the baseline dummy classifier is an instance of `sklearn.dummy.DummyClassifier`
     * the evaluation metrics suite is computed for the baseline
-        * evaluation results are stored in .csv files in the results/ directory.
+        * evaluation results are stored in `.csv` files in the `results/` directory

 ## Results & Discussion